 Find out when you should start buying baby stuff once you know that you’re expecting.
-We break down all the must-have items and when you should purchase them in pregnancy.
+We break down all the must-have items and when you should start buying things for your new baby.

 If you’re expecting, then you might be a bit overwhelmed at the idea of all the baby stuff you need to buy.
 It’s a lot and well-meaning family and friends always want to give their input on the must-have products that they just loved using for their baby.